CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 ## Usage

 Once the plugin is installed, its tile becomes available in the [Launchpad](/docs/appengine/appengine-users-guide/launchpad/).
-Opening the plugin reveals tiles representing various ProcessForce objects.
+Opening the plugin reveals tiles representing various CompuTec ProcessForce objects.
 Scroll to find and select the object you wish to work with.

     ![PFI](./media/pfi/pfi-main.webp)